 SF stands for ‘Slightly Faster’.
 The target lap time is 1 minute 25 seconds.
 This is where the faster RS Cuppers graduate to as they get more seat time and improve their cars.
 VTEC Civics and Intregras, 20 Valve Truenos and Levins, the odd Volvo or 300ZX give this group plenty of variety.

 IB stands for ‘In Between’.
 Break-out time is 1 minute 20 seconds or an average speed of 136km/h.
 These cars are starting to get serious, with competitors making more performance modifications for more speed.
 These are all purpose-built race cars

 Split into two groups GT-A and GT-B. This is the fastest grid, with no lap-time restriction for GT-A. The break-out time for GT-B is 1 minute 15 seconds or an average speed of 145km/h.
 These cars are near the top of their development

 The MX5 class provides great value for money, competitive racing.
 They are NA or Mark 1 basic production cars with restricted modifications; they can be fitted with upgraded coil-over suspension, race seats, a roll cage, upgraded brake pads, Hankook control tyres and not much else.
 This is a driver’s class where close racing is guaranteed at a low cost.

 MX5RacingNZ runs separate winter and summer series for the MX5 Cup.
 The four winter rounds are held at Manfeild: Circuit Chris Amon.
-The summer series runs in conjunction with the Mazda Racing Series, with rounds at each of the North Island circuits.

-For Classic Saloons and GTs manufactured before 31 December 1989, and Retro Classics of the same era but with modern engines and running gear.
+This is an invitation class or Classic Saloons and GTs manufactured before 31 December 1989, and Retro Classics of the same era but with modern engines and running gear.
 The series is designed to promote close, clean racing in well-presented Classic Cars that the public can relate to.

 Read the GDM Classics rules HERE